Olsro/ipodclickwheelgamespreservationproject/README.md

 ❌ = The game is not (yet ?) available

-# Current repartition in accounts for all authed games
+# Current distribution in accounts for all authed games
 Account 1:
 - Phase
 - Texas Hold'em